 Credit: @mustumm on Instagram

 Rainy day in the Adirondacks?
 No problem!
-Head to the Olympic Center and Museum in Lake Placid and relive Olympic memories and achievements from 1932 and 1980, including the American hockey team's "Miracle on Ice'', and then experience skating for yourself within the 1980 Herb Brooks Arena inside the Olympic Center.
-On the 2nd floor of the Conference Center, check out “Totally 80 - 80 Objects from the Lake Placid Olympic Museum,” a temporary exhibit gallery, free to all guests.
+Head to the Olympic Center and Museum in Lake Placid, home of the 2023 FISU World University Games,and relive Olympic memories and achievements from 1932 and 1980, including the American hockey team's "Miracle on Ice'', and then experience skating for yourself within the 1980 Herb Brooks Arena inside the Olympic Center.
+Experience the inspiration of winter Olympic champions at exhibits like How the Olympic Flame Comes to the Adirondacks, What it Takes to be an Olympian, Lake Placid’s Olympic Legacy, and more.

 2. Catch a Captivating Performance (Capital-Saratoga)